webbugt/nextjs-pwa-firebase-cloud-function/README.md

 ## Magic sauce

-The issue with all other guides for hosting Next.js app as a Cloud Function was that temporary next data would error out
+The issue with all other guides for hosting Next.js app as a Cloud Function was that temporary next data would error out because cloud function workspace file system is read-only.
+The solution is to populate `/tmp` with data from prebuilt `next` folder and direct nextServer to use that as it's temp folder.

+The problem with this approach is that `/tmp` is in-memory storage so it might be needed to raise the main cloud function's RAM limit.

 ## Why is this awesome?